indygreg/PyOxidizer/docs/packaging_python_distributions.rst

 Choosing a Python Distribution
 ==============================

-The Python 3.8 distributions are the default and are better tested than the Python 3.9 distributions.
-If you care about stability, you should use 3.8.
+The Python 3.9 distributions are the default and are better tested than the Python 3.8 distributions.
+3.8 was the default in previous releases and is known to work.

 The ``standalone_dynamic`` distributions behave much more similarly to traditional Python build configurations than do their